Arizona State makes College Football Playoff with 45-19 win over Iowa State in Big 12 title game

-ARLINGTON, Texas (AP) — Cam Skattebo ran for 170 yards and two scores while adding a touchdown catch as 12th-ranked Big 12 newcomer Arizona State beat No. 16 Iowa State 45-19 in the conference championship game Saturday for a spot in the 12-team College Football Playoff.
+The tough-running Skattebo had 170 yards rushing, including a 28-yard gain on the first offensive snap.
+There were long, tackle-evading runs to open the two drives he ended with short touchdowns, and he later turned a short pass into another score.

+“I've got the best seat in the house,” said Sam Leavitt, the freshman quarterback who hands off to Skattebo.
+“Get ready for a gain of 5 or whatever, and I just see the dude kind of weaving through some traffic ... and busts loose."

-The Sun Devils (11-2, No. 15 CFP), with their 34-year-old head coach Kenny Dillingham, will be the only Big 12 team in the expanded playoff field after being the preseason pick to finish at the bottom of their new 16-team league.
-They have a six-game winning streak.
+The Sun Devils (11-2, No. 15 CFP), with their 34-year-old head coach Kenny Dillingham, take a six-game winning streak into the playoff.

+Iowa State (10-3, No. 16 CFP), which already had the first 10-win season in the program's 133-year history, trailed 24-10 before turnovers in its own territory on its first three drives after halftime.
+Arizona State capitalized with Leavitt throwing touchdowns each time.

-Skattebo was wearing a championship T-shirt after doing the Heisman Trophy pose multiple times in the game.
+Skattebo struck the Heisman Trophy pose multiple times during the game, and he wore a Big 12 championship T-shirt afterward.

 “Nobody respects the fact that I’m the best running back in the country.
 And I’m going to stand on that,” he said.
 “I'm going to keep proving people wrong.
 And whatever NFL team takes me is going to get a gem.”